rohit-uf/aws-coursera/docs/observability.md

 Annotations and Metadata can be added at the sub-segment level by the SDK

-- Annotations: Key-Value pairs, associated with a trace ande used for searching the trace later
+- **Annotations**: Key-Value pairs, associated with a trace ande used for searching the trace later
-- Metadata: cannot be searched upon, but can be used to store further information.
+- **Metadata**: cannot be searched upon, but can be used to store further information.
 It can be Key-Value, Object, List

-If code is running on AWS Lambda, the X-ray Daemon is installed and managed automatically If code is running X-ray outside of Lambda you may need to install and manage the daemon yourself
+- If code is running on AWS Lambda, the X-ray Daemon is installed and managed automatically
+- If code is running X-ray outside of Lambda you may need to install and manage the daemon yourself
+- To send logs from Lambda to Cloudwatch, write to `stdout` and `stderr`

 - Logs from different origins, in our serverless application need to be collected